edenspiekermann/espi-devblog/_posts/2016-06-02-using-mjml-in-rails.md

 While MJML is fairly recent, I was pleased to see there already is a fresh gem to plug it into Rails, called [mjml-rails](https://github.com/sighmon/mjml-rails).

 First step would be to add it to the Gemfile.
-Beware though, the gem needs to required from within the Gemfile itself to work properly.
-Not quite usual but that’s how it work.

 {% highlight bash %}
-gem 'mjml-rails', '~> 2.1.1', require: 'mjml'
+gem 'mjml-rails', '~> 2.2.0'
 {% endhighlight %}

 The thing is, this gem is basically just a wrapper around the [`mjml` npm package](https://www.npmjs.com/package/mjml).
 Because of this, it needs `mjml` to be installed independently.
 You can either install it globally to avoid adding a Node.js dependency to your project: